Compare IPTV Subscription Plans

 Should you buy a Freely TV #

+The buying recommendation in this Freely honest verdict is conditional.
 If you are already in the market for a new television and your existing aerial setup is poor — flat with no roof access, weak signal area, freeholder restrictions on aerials — then a Freely TV is genuinely compelling.
 The unified guide is a real improvement over flicking between iPlayer, ITVX, All 4 (Channel 4) and My5, and the aerial-free promise is a clean break from rooftop infrastructure.

+The opposite call in this Freely service tested is just as clear.
 If your current TV is fine, your aerial works, and you actively use a Freeview Play recorder, do not rush.
 Freely as it stands today does not replace that recorder, and buying a new TV solely for Freely makes the maths uncomfortable when the on-demand apps (iPlayer, ITVX) already run on whatever smart TV you already own.
 The pragmatic moment to switch is when your next TV upgrade lands anyway and Freely is part of the spec sheet on the model you would have bought regardless.

 Is Freely free? #